MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. If Microsoft Edge is open, restart it.

 If  MIcrosoft Edge is logged in as a user with an assigned policy, Microsoft Edge will download and apply the policy.
-For more information, see Assign a configuration profile to an Azure Active Directory group.
+For more information, see [Assign a configuration profile to an Azure AD group](#assign-a-configuration-profile-to-an-azure-ad-group) group.

 ### Set an enrollment token